KirkBetzina/react-project-2/src/ReadMe.md

 #### MVP EXAMPLE
 - Find and use external api
 - Render data on page
-- Allow user to interact with the page
+- Link to external for tavel planning

 #### PostMVP EXAMPLE

 - connect a 2nd api from health organizations about covid case numbers in that region
+- purchase from my app

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.